adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 #### [CSRF] No Csrf protection against sending invitation to join the team.

-We found a possible way through which anyone can perform a CSRF Attack and forge a request from admin's browser to join the team, as the request doesn't consists any sort of CSRF protection.
+We found a possible way through which anyone can perform a CSRF Attack and forge a request from the admin's browser to join the team, as the request doesn't consist any sort of CSRF protection.

 The following request was used to Invite a new member to the Team and was vulnerable to a CSRF Attack